usuaero/MachUpX/docs/source/dxf.md

 ![](dxf_figs/09_02_right_green.png)

 ### Loft Complete
-Select each outline sequentially, and then each guidecurve.
+Select each outline sequentially, and then each guide curve.

 ![](dxf_figs/10_loft.png)